biorack/metatlas/docs/Add_Atlas_to_DB.md

 `run_retrieval_check` - True or False (default is False because it takes a while, this tests if the deposited atlas has the same number of compounds as the input CSV)

-Remaining parameters can be set based on specific needs and usage is described in Cell 1.
+Remaining parameters can be set based on specific needs and usage is described in the notebook.

-#### Cell 2
+#### Initialization

-No user-defined settings are required for this cell.
-Ensure that the metatlas repo commit you expect (likely, most recent) is printed in the info log below the cell.
-Keep a heads up for Warnings that may indicate incorrect CSV input formatting or conflicting parameters.
+The second cell ininitalizes all the variables set above, performs system checks (e.g., on the kernel environment), and import various functions from the metatlas universe.

-#### Cells 3 and 4
+#### Atlas Sort

-Cell 3 defines a function to perform atlas sorting; Cell 4 performs the sort if `sort_atlas` is True by reading, sorting, and writing the atlas to an updated CSV.
+The third cell performs a convenience sort if `sort_atlas` is True by reading, sorting, and writing the atlas to an updated CSV.

 Sorting helps the analyst who will be using the template notebook for metabolomics workflows and should generally be kept as True.
 The default behavior